dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 `mm/dd/yyyy`.
 Examples:  `09/02/1974`; `12/23/2001`

-The third line will have the string `GREEN` to indicate that the image data on the following lines will be for the "Green" channel of the RGB image.
+The third line will have the string `GREEN X Y` where `X` and `Y` are integers indicating the size of the image.  `X` is the number of columns (or data points per row) and `Y` is the number of rows (or lines of data points).  `GREEN` indicates that the image data on the following lines will be for the "Green" channel of the RGB image.

-The image data follows and is split up into rows and columns, with an equal number of rows and columns.
-So, the image is square.
+The image data follows and is split up into rows and columns.
 Each row will contain integers between 0 and 255, separated by commas.
-The number of data points on each row will equal the number of rows that exist for the image.
+The number of data points on each row will equal the value of `X`.
+The number of rows will equal the value of `Y`.
+After the image data, another line will simply contain `END`.

-Example (for Green channel):
+Example:
 ```
-3,10,3,98,9
-13,15,16,2,9
-174,11,253,4,7
-2,12,5,10,0
-1,8,9,5,104
+GREEN 6 5
+3,10,3,98,9,2
+13,15,16,2,9,16
+174,11,253,4,7,0
+2,12,5,10,0,4
+1,8,9,5,104,4
+END
 ```
-Note, there are five data points on each line and there are five row, meaning the image is 5x5.
+Note, there are six data points on each line and there are five row, meaning the image is 6x5.

-After the "Green" image data is shown, the next line will have the string `RED` to indicate that the image data on the following lines will be for the "Red" channel of the RGB image.
+After the `END` line of "Green" image data, the next line will have the string `RED` to indicate that the image data on the following lines will be for the "Red" channel of the RGB image.
 This data will be exactly the same size as the "Green" data in terms of the number of points per line and the number of lines.

 Example (for Red channel):
 ```
-2,75,158,8,235
-232,7,11,11,9
-5,8,7,2,9
-13,240,10,238,16
-236,181,2,7,1
+RED 6 5
+2,75,158,8,235,146
+232,7,11,11,9,177
+5,8,7,2,9,77
+13,240,10,238,16,91
+236,181,2,7,1,227
+END
 ```

 The input file will contain multiple patients sequentially with no blank lines or other indicators between them.
-So, immediately after the last data line of "Red" data for a patient, the next line will contain the name of the next patient.
+So, immediately after the `END` line of the "Red" data for a patient, the next line will contain the name of the next patient.

-After the last patient, the file will have a line containing `END` to mark the end of the file.

 Note that the image size for each patient may vary.
-So, while one patient may have a 5x5 image, another may have a 7x7 image while another may be 12x12.

 Your assignment will be graded on a different input file than the sample provided.
 However, the format as described above will be the same.
 Your code does not need to account for "mistakes" in the format.
 The file will be formatted correctly.
-But, your code must be able to handle files with any number of patients and with different image sizes.
+But, your code must be able to handle files with any number of patients and with different image sizes for each patient.

 ## Image Analysis
 The image is a square grid with each grid point being measured for the